 Why You Need To Purchase a Surety Bond

-The purpose of a FL Bonded Title is to protect any previous owners of the vehicle and the state of Florida.
+The purpose of a NM Bonded Title is to protect any previous owners of the vehicle and the state of New Mexico.

 You can learn more about how the surety bond works and what it means to be bonded at the end of the article.